 Blood glucose levels that remain within the 100 milligrams per deciliter (mg/dL) to 400 mg/dL range are generally considered safe for commercial driving.

-NOTE: You should review and consider the findings of the most recent specialist evaluation reports and blood glucose monitoring documentation before determining if the driver is medically fit for duty.

 Follow-‐up

 The driver must have an annual physical examination.

-NOTE: The driver is responsible for maintaining both a current Medical Examiner’s Certificate and Federal diabetes exemption.

 Oral Hypoglycemics

 Hypoglycemic drugs taken orally are frequently prescribed for persons with diabetes mellitus to help stimulate natural body production of insulin.
 If diabetes mellitus can be controlled by the use of oral medication and diet, an individual may be considered for driver certification using the physical qualification requirements of 49 CFR 391.41.

-NOTE: If the driver with diabetes mellitus uses insulin, use the Federal Diabetes Exemption Program and insulin therapy guidelines to determine certification status.

 Waiting Period